There’s a best time of year to buy about everything.

 Shop when other people aren’t shopping, and you’re more likely to get a better deal.

-How I choose the best times to buy
+How I choose the best time to buy flooring?

 The other difference with flooring is it’s not all about the price.
 Like I said, I’m all about getting a great deal, but there are 3 things to consider: